 IU Orchestral Horn Placement Audition Procedure

-Students will sign up for an audition time by emailing the Associate Instructor Eric Dumouchelle (firstname.lastname@example.org) by July 31st, 2015.
-In your email to Eric please include your availability on 8/25/2015 from TBA time.
+Students will sign up for an audition time by emailing the Associate Instructor Eric Dumouchelle (firstname.lastname@example.org) by August 1st, 2015.
+In your email to Eric please include your availability on Monday, August 24th from 9am to 5:30pm.

 Audition performances are anonymous.

 Professors Bloom, Clevenger, Nelsen, and Seraphinoff will be seated in the room either with their backs to the performers or with a screen in front of them.
 When the audition proctor calls his or her number, each student will play the entire selected repertoire.
 Repertoire for the auditions will be chosen by the horn faculty before the audition which will be shared with everyone at the same time.

 If this is your first ‘screened’ audition, here are a few good guidelines to keep in mind:

 You can use your own music, or the music that will be on the stand.
 If you use your own music, make sure you perform only what is asked for.